 Bullying is an age-old problem and, no matter how much we want it to stop, it won’t anytime soon.
 The best thing you can do is support your child’s unique strengths and talents so she spends more time focusing on what’s good about her instead of what has been signaled out as different.

 How about you?
-What have you done to protect your food-allergic child from bullying?
+Have you had to protect your food-allergic child from bullying?